 My first pass at solving this was to build a passive summing cable, then a stereo Y plug with one branch going to a pad cable for recording.
 That worked, but it was a bit clunky, and was plagued by occasional cutouts and other issues related to treating the computer output as TRS when it is actually TRRS.
-I've given up doing it as a cable, but it does basically work, so if you want to try it that way you can check out that writeup.
+I've given up doing it as a cable, even though it fundamentally works.
+If you want to try it that way see that writeup.

 Here's the wiring diagram for the mixer.
 The summing portion is on the left, and the Y-plug/PAD part is on the right.